» Creating and Managing Terraform Workspaces

 - Values for any variables those configurations require.

 - Persistent stored state for the resources it manages.

 A well-designed Terraform workflow uses multiple configurations, so you can manage each logical grouping of infrastructure with its own code.
 Additionally, it's common to use the same configuration multiple times (with different values for variables) to manage different environments.

 » Creating a Workspace

-Note: Currently, only members of the "owners" team can create new workspaces.
+Note: Only members of the "owners" team can create new workspaces.

-First, make sure you're on TFE's front page.
-If you're still on the VCS settings (or any other page), click the Terraform logo button in the upper left and choose "Terraform Enterprise".
+First, make sure you're viewing the workspace list.
+If you're still on the VCS settings (or any other page), click the "Workspaces" button in the top navigation bar.

-TFE's front page is a list of the workspaces you have access to; if you haven't created any, it's empty.
+The workspace list shows all of the workspaces you have access to; if you haven't created any, it's empty.